Online art sales are increasing every year, and the competition is becoming fierce.

-Pinterest is a unique social media platform which allows people to connect with other creative people around the world.
+Pinterest is a unique visual search engine that allows people to discover and connect with other creative people worldwide.

 Pinterest separates itself from other platforms because it is more than a social media platform.
 It is a search engine and a book marketing tool that allows users to collect and organize content found online.
-Think of it as a bulletin board on your office wall.
+Pinterest is like bulletin boards that keep topics organized in groups.

 How Is Pinterest Social

 Pinterest is a terrific way to form a community with other pinners.
-Although Pinterest is not known for users leaving comments on pins like Facebook posts or Tweets, people still engage on pins.
+However, Pinterest is not known for users leaving comments on pins like Facebook posts or Tweets.
+People still occasionally engage on pins.
 Just not as frequently.

 Communities are built on Pinterest by users following pinners, repining and liking pins rather than leaving comments.

-It is a great place to build communities without spending hours a week replying back to comments.
+Pinterest is a fabulous site to build communities without spending hours a week responding to comments.

 How To Add Pinterest Boards